-3.13 Certificates
+3.15 Certificates

-- (a) Upon a Member's admission to CPA Australia or a change in a Member's Allocated Membership Status, a Certificate shall be issued to that Member. - (b) Each Certificate must be under the common seal of CPA Australia (which may be affixed without the authority of the Board and may be a printed reproduction of the common seal of CPA Australia), bearing the signatures of the President, one Director and the Secretary, whose signatures may be printed reproductions.
-Each issue of a Certificate shall be recorded in a register kept for that purpose. - (c) Each Certificate remains the property of CPA Australia.
-The Board may at any time call for and compel its production and delivery by a Member and may alter or amend the Certificate or issue a new Certificate in lieu thereof. - (d) If any person neglects or refuses to return the person's Certificate upon notification from CPA Australia, CPA Australia may institute legal or other proceedings for its recovery. - (e) A Member must not make or allow to be made any photocopy of or other reproduction or imitation of the Member's Certificate. - (f) A Member may apply for a replacement Certificate if a Certificate is defaced, lost or destroyed.
-The Board may prescribe a fee and terms for issuing a replacement Certificate. - (g) If the Board is satisfied that a Member holds any special qualification, for the purposes of demonstrating the Member's special qualification or qualifications, the Board may: - (i) issue to such Member a further Certificate or Certificates; or - (ii) endorse a Certificate for the special qualification or qualifications.
+- (a) Upon a Member's admission to CPA Australia or a change in a Member's Allocated Membership Status, a Certificate shall be issued to that Member. - (b) Each Certificate must be under the common seal of CPA Australia (which may be affixed without the authority of the Board and may be a printed reproduction of the common seal of CPA Australia), bearing the signatures of the President, one other Director and the Secretary, whose signatures may be printed reproductions.
+A record of each Certificate issued will be made in a register kept for that purpose. - (c) Each Certificate remains the property of CPA Australia.
+The Board may at any time call for and compel its production and delivery by a Member and may alter or amend the Certificate or issue a new Certificate as a replacement. - (d) If a person neglects or refuses to return his or her Certificate upon notification from CPA Australia, CPA Australia may institute legal or other proceedings for its recovery. - (e) A Member may apply for a replacement Certificate if a Certificate is defaced, lost or destroyed.
+The Board may prescribe a fee and terms for issuing a replacement Certificate. - (f) If the Board is satisfied that a Member holds any special qualification, for the purposes of demonstrating the Member's special qualification or qualifications, the Board may: - (i) issue to such Member a further Certificate or Certificates; or

+(ii) endorse a Certificate for the special qualification or qualifications.

-If such Member then ceases to hold the special qualification or qualifications, that Member must return to CPA Australia any Certificate issued or endorsed pursuant to this By-Law 3.13(g) for cancellation.
+If that Member then ceases to hold the special qualification or qualifications, he or she must return to CPA Australia any Certificate issued or endorsed pursuant to this By-Law 3.15(f) for cancellation.